 While much of the existing vacancy is concentrated in low-demand areas, dealing with vacancy in transitioning and high-demand areas poses its own set of challenges.
 In areas of rising market demand, such as Garfield, the question is how to concentrate and focus development through strategic redevelopment as well as open space reuses; while in areas that have rapidly increased in value, such as Lawrenceville, open space preservation may be a concern.
 In general, there is a high correlation between the market value of properties and the percentage of vacant land within a neighborhood.
 However, due to Pittsburgh’s extreme topography and industrial heritage, there are occasionally additional factors in the availability and location of vacant lots.
 The City has begun to identify lots that are unsuitable for future redevelopment due to these sorts of conditions and has been developing greenway concepts in several areas.

--City of Pittsburgh Vacant Lot Toolkit
+-From the City of Pittsburgh Vacant Lot Toolkit